FREE STANDARD SHIPPING ON ALL PRODUCTS WITHIN THE 48 STATES.

 The Genovate Alcohol Intolerance DNA Test analyzes variants in three genes: ADH1B, ADH1C, and ALDH2.
 These genes encode enzymes involved in the metabolism of alcohol.

-Once your sample arrives at our lab, it will be tested with precision and care.
-Your results will be accessible through our secure online platform, ensuring your personal information remains private and protected.
-Enjoy peace of mind with our quality guarantee.
+Step 3: Once your sample arrives, it will be tested with precision and care.
+Access your results through the secure online platform — private and confidential.